ash1eygrace/ash1eygrace/README.md

 👋 Hi, I'm Ashley.

-👩🏻‍💻 I'm a Happiness Engineer at Automattic who provides escalated support for wordpress.com
+👩🏻‍💻 I'm a Happiness Engineer at Automattic who provides escalated support for WordPress.com, Pressable.com, and Newspack.pub.

-🌱 I’m currently learning full-stack JavaScript via [The Odin Project's curriculum](https://www.theodinproject.com/paths/full-stack-javascript?).
-Plus, learning all the other technologies like Git, GitHub, Bash/Zsh, and VSC along the way.
+🌱 I’m currently learning full-stack JavaScript via [The Odin Project's curriculum](https://www.theodinproject.com/paths/full-stack-javascript?), and dabbling in React and Node.js along the way.

+🔭 I’m currently working on [AshAI](https://github.com/ash1eygrace/ai-content) a React App that uses OpenAI's GTP-3 auto-regressive language model to produce human like text.

 <!--
 **ash1eygrace/ash1eygrace** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.